Lost my Job

 - Apply for unemployment – Not a pleasant first task, but it is important.
-You’ve paid your taxes and others have benefited by unemployment benefits, now it’s your turn.
+You’ve paid your taxes and others have benefited from unemployment benefits, now it’s your turn.
 You may feel that the amount is so small it doesn’t matter, but even $50 dollars per week is more than $0.
-Additionally, some unemployment offices provide career advice and leads.
+Additionally, some unemployment offices provide career advice and job leads.

 - Enhance Your Resume – If you don’t already have an updated resume, now is the time.
 Take a look at 5 Steps to a Great Resume

 - Insider’s Guide to Writing a Cover Letter – Look at the article to help with your cover letter.